cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 For testing an implementation it is RECOMMENDED to include weak or invalid point encodings within the messages of party A and B and introduce this in a protocol run.
 It SHALL be verified that the abort condition is properly handled.

-Corresponding test vectors are givenn in the appendix for all recommended cipher suites.
+Corresponding test vectors are given in the appendix for all recommended cipher suites.

 # Security Considerations {#sec-considerations}